 RVW conducted the first combined choirs concert at the Festival on 10 May 1905;

 The first competition day at the Festival exclusively for children was held in 1921;

 In 1934 the BBC broadcast part of the Festival performance of Dream of Gerontius;

 The first Festival performance of the St Matthew Passion in 1931 had 800 singers;

 Leith Hill Musical Festival Fund Raising 2017

-We are holding a BRIDGE TEA
+We held a BRIDGE TEA

 on Thursday March 16th